show_page.php1 : dp29.jpg

 HISTORY: This lesion was an incidental finding at the terminal necropsy of a subacute toxicity study.
 Gross finding was a single, 0.5 cm diameter, dark green raised area within the wall of the cecum at necropsy.

-HISTOPATHOLOGIC DESCRIPTION: Large intestine: Multifocally expanding the submucosa and the tunica muscularis are granulomas that are up to 4 mm in diameter and centered on multiple cross sections of adult Strongyle nematodes admixed with a central core of eosinophilic cellular and karyorhectic debris (lytic necrosis), brown granular hemosiderin, canary yellow angular hematoidin, abundant hemosiderin-laden macrophages, and fewer eosinophils, rimmed by epithelioid macrophages, multinucleated giant cell macrophages, fewer lymphocytes, plasma cells, and eosinophils, further rimmed by a variably thick band of fibrous connective tissue.
+HISTOPATHOLOGIC DESCRIPTION: Large intestine: Multifocally expanding the submucosa and the tunica muscularis are granulomas that are up to 4.5 mm in diameter and centered on multiple cross sections of adult strongyle nematodes.
+These nematodes are admixed with a central core of eosinophilic cellular and karyorrhectic debris (lytic necrosis), brown granular pigment (hemosiderin), canary yellow angular hematoidin, abundant hemosiderin-laden macrophages, and fewer eosinophils.
+This core is surrounded by epithelioid macrophages, multinucleated giant cell macrophages, fewer lymphocytes, plasma cells, and eosinophils, which are further surrounded by a variably thick band of fibrous connective tissue.
 Inflammatory cells infiltrate multifocally into the tunica muscularis, muscularis mucosa, and lamina propria.
-Adult nematodes are 350um in diameter, with a prominent, 2-4 um, smooth, eosinophilic cuticle, platymyarian-meromyarian musculature, vacuolated lateral cords, an intestine lined with few multinucleated cells with a dense microvillar layer, and a reproductive tract.
+Adult nematodes are 350 µm in diameter, with a prominent, 2-4 µm, smooth, eosinophilic cuticle, platymyarian-meromyarian musculature, vacuolated lateral cords, an intestine lined with few multinucleated cells with a dense microvillar layer, and a reproductive tract.
 The lamina propria is infiltrated by low numbers of eosinophils and lymphocytes.
-The intestinal lumen contains cellular debris, plant material, bacilli, colonies of coccobacilli, and occasional free, spherical, 60-75um, ciliated protozoal trophozoites (likely Balantidium coli).
+The intestinal lumen contains cellular debris, plant material, bacilli, colonies of coccobacilli, and occasional free, spherical, 60-75 µm, ciliated protozoal trophozoites (likely Balantidium coli).

-MORPHOLOGIC DIAGNOSIS: Large intestine, submucosa and tunica muscularis: Granulomas, eosinophilic, chronic, multifocal, moderate, with adult Strongyle nematodes, etiology consistent with Oesophagostomum spp., Macaca fasicularis, non-human primate.
+MORPHOLOGIC DIAGNOSIS: Large intestine, submucosa and tunica muscularis: Granulomas, eosinophilic, chronic, multifocal, moderate, with adult Strongyle nematodes, Macaca fasicularis, non-human primate.

 ETIOLOGIC DIAGNOSIS: Colonic oesophagostomiasis